CONCEALED DOOR SWITCH

 Minor door warp is becoming more prevalent with the trend to thinner and higher doors.
 Using a mechanical microswitch relying on a few millimeters movement will result in continual callbacks for adjustments.
 Lifespan is limited due to their mechanical construction.
 As well the click sound of microswitches is amplified in boxy cabinets.

 - REFLECTIVE INFRARED (RIR)

 An RIR door switch operates by bouncing back an infrared light beam from the door.
 This causes a delay in switching on the light till the door has opened a fair distance, usually more than halfway – which is far from ideal.
 They are bulky, unattractive, surface mounted and prone to damage.
 Capacitors in IRR sensors have been known to dry out and fail.

 - PASSIVE INFRARED (PIR)

-A PIR door switch is not triggered by the door opening but by human motion once the door is opened and therefore require two actions to switch on.
+A PIR door switch is not triggered by the door opening but by human motion once the door is opened and therefore requires two actions to switch on.
 The first action is opening the door, the second action is to move your arms or body around to trigger the PIR.
-An automatic lighting system should only require one single action of opening the door and should not need another action which may cause frustration.
+An automatic lighting system should only require one single action of opening the door.
 A builtin timer switches the light off so the light remains on after the door is closed or goes off while the door is still open which may be inconvenient.